spinnaker/governance/governance.md

 Duties:

 * Set governance structure of the project
-* Address questions or concerns from the community about project culture, structure, and clarifications of roles, responsibilities and duties.
+* Address questions or concerns from the community about project culture, structure, and clarifications of roles, responsibilities and duties
 * Ratify new SIGs

 Logistics